mattmakai/fullstackpython.com/source/content/pages/05-data/05-postgresql.markdown

 ## Why is PostgreSQL a good database choice?
+PostgreSQL's open source license allows developers to operate one or more databases without licensing cost in their applications.
+That operating model is much less expensive compared to Oracle or other proprietary databases.
+In addition, because so many people ranging from independent developers to multinational organizations use PostgreSQL, it's often easier to find developers with PostgreSQL experience than other relational databases.

-PostgreSQL's open source license allows developers to use the database without cost in their applications.
-The PostgreSQL core team releases frequent updates that greatly enhance the database's capabilities.
-For example, in the
-[PostgreSQL 9.4 release](http://www.postgresql.org/docs/9.4/static/release-9-4.html)
-the [jsonb type](http://www.postgresql.org/docs/9.4/static/datatype-json.html)
-was added to enhance JavaScript Object Notation ([JSON](http://www.json.org/))
+The PostgreSQL core team also releases frequent updates that greatly enhance the database's capabilities.
+For example, in the [PostgreSQL 9.4 release](http://www.postgresql.org/docs/9.4/static/release-9-4.html) the [jsonb type](http://www.postgresql.org/docs/9.4/static/datatype-json.html) was added to enhance JavaScript Object Notation ([JSON](http://www.json.org/))